 2 new imported COVID-19 cases reported in Shanghai

 Two imported coronavirus cases were reported in the city on Sunday, said the Shanghai Health Commission on Monday morning.
-No locally transmitted cases were reported.
+There were no locally transmitted cases.

-The first patient is a Chinese studying in Ukraine who arrived at the Shanghai Pudong International Airport on February 17 via the Netherlands.
+The first new patient is a Chinese studying in the United Kingdom who arrived at the Shanghai Pudong International Airport on February 26.

-The second patient is a Chinese studying in the UK who arrived at the Shanghai airport on February 19 via Finland.
+The second patient is a Chinese working in Hong Kong who arrived at the Shanghai airport on February 27.

-They have been transferred to the designated hospital for treatment, while 72 close contacts on the same flights have been put under quarantine and observation at designated places.
+Both have been transferred to the designated hospital for treatment, while close contacts on the same flights with them have been put under quarantine and observation at designated places.

-Of all the 371 local cases, 348 have been discharged upon recovery and 16 are hospitalized.
+Of all the 371 local cases, 359 have been discharged upon recovery and five are hospitalized.
 There have been so far seven local fatalities.

 No suspected local cases were reported, and no asymptomatic infection cases are undergoing medical observation now, the local health commission said.